artmenlope/latex-to-github-app/README.md

 ## Notes

 This small app was developed in Windows 10 using the Spyder 4 IDE.
 It hasn't been tested on Linux.

+At the current state of development you will need to install the needed packages and run the [latex-to-github-app.py](https://github.com/artmenlope/LaTeX-to-GitHub-app/blob/master/latex-to-github-app.py) script if you want to use the app.

 ### To do: